IBM/zopeneditor-about/README.md

 This current release of IBM Z Open Editor will collect anonymous data for the following events:

 - Activation of this VS Code extension
+- Deactivation of this VS Code extension
-- Opening and closing files of a specific language such as COBOL, PL/I, HLASM, REXX, JCL
+- Opening, closing and saving files of a specific language such as COBOL, PL/I, HLASM, REXX, JCL
 - Resolving of include files and assembler macros: success or failure
 - Using common language server operations such as code completion, references, definition, rename
 - Starting a user build
-- Deactivation of this VS Code extension
 - Responding to the feedback dialog
+- Using IBM watsonx Code Assistant for Z operations
+- Activating trial or full unlock licenses

 Such events are logged with the following information: